Brugge restaurants

 This article recommends a number of places in Brugge where we enjoy eating.
 Not all the places we recommend also do good beer, but a number of our Guide entries do offer good food as well as good beer.
 You you can find these places listed here.

 Of these, our favourite for food is Cambrinus.
 The food here is good quality, extremely consistent, and service is fast.
 It needs to be, given the size of the crowds it often deals with.
 For this reason, booking ahead is highly recommended.
-We love their beef steaks with mushroom sauce - see photo below.
+We love their beef steak with mushroom sauce - see photo below.

 Other Brugge restaurants